Arexh/BERT-Pruning/README.md

 1. Factorize the matrix of each dense layer of BERT pretrain model into two submatrix.
 2. Place a pruning mask diagonal matrix between every two factorized matrixes, and construct a new intermediate model.
 3. Finetune this intermediate model on down steam task.
-4. Remove pruning masks and merge each two factorized matrixes into one.
+4. Remove pruning masks from factorized layer.

 ### 1. Factorization